NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 The whole point of a clock-generator is providing a stable time-base for a synchronous system.
 Beyond than the suite of metrics that characterize *every* class of circuit (power, area, delays, ranges, flexibility, etc.), clock generators really have one unique metric: their timing noise.

 Problem is, time and noise are two ideas we have a tough time merging.
 And different classes of digital systems - the circuits *using* the clock - depend on very different quantities which tend to get lumped together under the single term *jitter*.
-There are at least two such quantities (not metrics - altogether different quantities) listed in Table 1 (and a third which is often listed, and rarely useful): phase jitter, period jitter, and cycle-to-cycle jitter.
+There are at least two such quantities (not metrics - altogether different quantities) listed in Table 1 (and a third which is often listed, and rarely useful).

 Probably the best gentle-intro to these quantities comes from Gerry Talbot & Co's work from [ITC 2004](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=1387390) and [DesignCon 2005](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.398&rep=rep1&type=pdf).
 They (among others) make a valuable analogy between these time-quantities and positional ones.
 Phase is position, frequency (or period) is velocity, and... we'll talk about that third row, which maps onto acceleration.